abusaeed2433/JavaBasic/out/production/JavaPractice/g_TheObjectClass/info2.md

   - Doesn't do anything,
   - is called when `garbage collector` determines that no reference exists for the object,
   - **It is not even guaranteed that a finalizer will run at all.
 So avoid relying on it for cleanup,**
-  - Deprecated and will be removed in the future,
+  - `Deprecated` and will be `removed` in the future,
 - Ex: Try yourself like `finalizeTest()` in `Test.java`,

 ## Immutable objects
 - Object whose state `cannot be changed` after it is created,
 - A class whose objects are `immutable` is called an `immutable-class`,
-- If an object’s state `can be changed` after it has been created, it is called a mutable object, and its class is called a `mutable-class`,
+- If an object’s state `can be changed` after it has been created, it is called a `mutable object`, and its class is called a `mutable-class`,
 - Two views of an object’s state:
   - `internal`: Defined by the actual values of its instance variables at a point in time,
   - `external`: Defined by the values that the users of the object see at a point in time,